 Buckles-Smith Hosted Event

-This course covers tasks common to the following hardware, which use the Logix5000 control engine, or operating system:
+This course covers tasks common to the following hardware, which all use the Logix5000 control engine:

 - ControlLogix® controllers